xaur/decred-news/guidelines.md

 GitHub can be used to calculate how many people contributed to the repo during the month:

-* Find commit IDs of previous and current month's commits
+* Find IDs of last commit in previous month and last commit in current month
 * Construct GitHub compare link, e.g.: https://github.com/decred/dcrd/compare/70c14042...5048959f (8 first characters of commit IDs would do, also mind the 3 dots `...`)
 * Look at the contributors count